 Trigger point injections—in which anti-inflammatory medication is injected into a tight muscle—may be helpful, because they can decrease inflammation, interrupt pain signals from the brain to the reproductive organs, and help pelvic muscles to relax.

 Integrative medicine treatments, including acupuncture, may also help relieve pelvic pain.

-If you have pelvic pain and are experiencing infertility, your doctor may refer you to the nationally renowned fertility experts at NYU Langone’s Fertility Center.
+If you have pelvic pain and are experiencing infertility, your doctor may refer you to the nationally renowned fertility experts at NYU Langone’s Fertility Center or NYU Langone Reproductive Specialists of New York.
 Specialists offer a full range of options for treating infertility, including ovulation induction, which stimulates the release of a woman’s eggs; intrauterine insemination, which involves inserting sperm into the uterus; in vitro fertilization, which joins egg and sperm in a laboratory; and surgical procedures.